Operadic Fibrations and Unary Operadic 2-categories

 \section{Operadic fibrations}

-\lettrine{O}{peradic} fibrations (with splitting) are operadic functors lying in the essential image of the functor~$\int$ of the preceding section.
-We characterise them by certain lifting properties.
+Operadic fibrations (with splitting) are operadic functors lying in the essential image of the functor~$\int$ of the preceding section.
+We characterize them by certain lifting properties.
 A prototypical operadic fibration is thus the projection $\pi_\tP\colon \int_\bO \tP\to \bO$ from the previous section. \begin{definition} Let $\bO=(X,\C)$ be a unary operadic 2-category.
 The objects $u_c \in \mathscr{U}$, i.e.~objects lying in the image of $u\colon \pi_0\C \to \C_0$, are called trivial.
 A morphism $g\colon y\to x$ of a unary operadic 2-category is a quasibijection if for any map $f\colon z\to y$, \end{definition}